What to Expect:

 Recommended Care for an Adult Cat

-Bringing your pet in for an annual diagnostic and wellness checkup can help reassure you that your dog or cat is healthy or help us detect hidden diseases or conditions early.
+Bringing your pet in for an annual diagnostic and wellness checkup can help reassure you that your cat is healthy as well as help us detect hidden diseases or conditions earlier on.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
-Many dogs and cats are good at hiding signs that something is wrong, so subtle changes in their health or behaviour might be easy to overlook.
-And, depending on the disease, some pets don’t show any symptoms.
+Many cats are good at hiding signs and masking their pain which means that subtle changes in their health or behaviour might be easy to overlook.

 Recommended Care for a Senior Cat